Phase domain walls in coherently driven Bose-Einstein condensates: Domain walls in two dimensions

-In the second example, the system evolves from the initial state with $q = 1$ at $-a \le y \le a$ and $q = -1$ at $|y| > a$, where $a$ is a relatively small distance equal to $25 \, \xi = 0.05 \, R$.
-The outer $(q = -1)$ parts of the domain wall move in opposite angular directions, so they eventually meet and cancel each other everywhere except the $|y| \le a$ region in which the solution takes the form shown in Fig.~\ref{fig:2d:drop}.
-It is seen to be composed of two HQV molecules and two $q = \pm 1$ segments that encapsulate some piece of one domain inside the other.
-In spite of opposite $q$, the average phase gradients of domain walls have the same direction, because their surrounding domains are exchanged.
-As a result, we have a composite soliton that moves as a single object and preserves its shape.
-Direct calculation shows that its energy~\eqref{eq:energy} exceeds the vacuum one.
-Thus, being stable in the dynamical sense, this soliton suffers the Landau damping and gradually decreases in size until two HQV molecules annihilate.
-Noteworthy, it moves in the direction of growing rather than decreasing phases, which corresponds to the high-energy section of Fig.~\ref{fig:bvp:series:velocity}(b).
+In the second example, the system evolves from the initial state with $q = +1$ at $|y| \le a$ and $q = -1$ at $|y| > a$, where $a$ is a relatively small distance equal to $12.5 \, \xi = 0.05 \, R$.
+The outer segments have the same $q$ and rotate in opposite directions, so they eventually meet and cancel each other everywhere except the $|y| \lesssim a$ region in which the solution takes the form shown in Fig.~\ref{fig:2d:drop}.
+It is seen to be composed of two HQV molecules and two $q = \pm 1$ domain walls that encapsulate some piece of one domain inside the other.
+In spite of opposite $q$, the average phase gradients of the domain walls have the same direction, because the respective pairs of their ``left'' and ``right'' domains are also mutually opposite.
+As a result, we have a composite soliton that moves as a unified object preserving its shape.
+Direct calculation shows that energy~\eqref{eq:energy} is now greater than the vacuum energy.
+Thus, being stable in the dynamical sense, this pattern suffers the Landau damping and gradually decreases in size until two HQV molecules annihilate.
+Noteworthy, it moves in the direction of growing rather than decreasing phases, which corresponds to the $H > H_\mathrm{vac}$ region of Fig.~\ref{fig:bvp:series:velocity}(b).

+The third solution evolves from the most simple initial state: $q = 0$ for each $y$.
+In the considered area of small~$f$, such domain walls prove to be \emph{dynamically} unstable, breaking up in a way similar to the snake (transverse) instability of the $2 \pi$ domain walls in atomic BECs that is accompanied by formation of HQV molecules~\cite{Ihara2019,Gallemi2019}.
+However, in contrast to atomic BECs, the domain wall as such does not disappear but only reduces its symmetry by turning into a chain of the $q = \pm 1$ states connected by HQV molecules like in Fig.~\ref{fig:2d:shape}.
+The further evolution is illustrated in Fig.~\ref{fig:2d:chain}.
+With time, adjacent pairs of molecules annihilate or couple into composite solitons that detach from the wall and decay shortly, producing sound waves; as a result, the total energy of the system decreases.